vic-ffm/vic-ia/code/README.md

     variable_selection-.->logistic_regression;
 ```

-The solid arrows indicate direct depdendencies, i.e. A&rarr;B indicates that file A is called by file B. The dotted arrow from A to B means that file B uses the output from file A, but does not call it explicitly.
+The solid arrows indicate direct dependencies, i.e. A&rarr;B indicates that file A is called by file B. The dotted arrow from A to B means that file B uses the output from file A, but does not call it explicitly.

 ## Notebooks
 The notebooks are the main place to run code from.
 The scripts are called by the notebooks.

 The 3 types of models are fit in the following notebooks:
-- `logistic_regression`
+- `logistic_regression`: linear logistic regression.
-- `random_forests`
+- `random_forests`: balanced random forests.
-- `gams`
+- `gams`: generalised additive models.

 The case studies are investigated in `case_studies`.
 The variable selection used in the logistic regression model are found in `variable_selection` and then hard-coded into the `logistic_regression` notebook.